/images/resources/tutorials/advanced/non-templatized-dcr.jpg

 Conclusion

 Using non-templatized clients gives you more fine grained control of what to register.
-However it also means the application developer needs to know more details when starting.
+However, it also means that as an application developer you need to know more details such as the grant_type, redirect_uri and scopes.

 Join our Newsletter